Electronic Daily Occurrence Book (DOB) Tutorial

 You can limit access to the SIRV DOB by going to:

 Once a new role has been created you can attribute users to that role.
-You’re able to determine whether you want users to be able to:
+You decide access to:

 - Configure a DOB